albertz/python-preloaded/README.md

 of 10-20 seconds.)
 Then later we can load this checkpoint (very fast) and run any random Python script (we can use [runpy](https://docs.python.org/3/library/runpy.html)).

+CRIU currently needs root access for dump/restore.
+However, there is ongoing work to support a non-root option in https://github.com/checkpoint-restore/criu/pull/1930.